Mycoponically Integrated Network Device for Multimodal Sensing with Living Mycelial Networks: Results

-Each stimulus produced a measurable voltage deflection.
+MIND produced measurable voltage deflections to each stimulus class, with sufficient reproducibility across 30 independent events per condition to resolve systematic differences in amplitude and recovery kinetics.
 The response hierarchy was nonuniform (Fig.~\ref{fig:stimuli_overview}; Table~\ref{tab:stim-metrics}).
 Pressure produced the largest deflection, with $\Delta V_{\max} = 2.0 \pm 1.3$\,mV and $\mathrm{SNR}_{\mathrm{mean}} = 15 \pm 11$.
 Tar spot disease produced the second-largest amplitude ($\Delta V_{\max} = 0.93 \pm 0.15$\,mV) and the slowest recovery ($\tau_{1/e} = 81 \pm 55$\,s).
 Recovery time constants spanned more than four orders of magnitude across the full stimulus set.
 Peak amplitude, mean signal-to-noise ratio, and $\tau_{1/e}$ for each stimulus are summarized in Table~\ref{tab:stim-metrics}.
 Response amplitude and recovery kinetics differed systematically between stimulus classes.
 Both features carry discriminative information for downstream inference.